Indirect Cooling of Weakly Coupled Trapped-Ion Mechanical Oscillators: Indirect cooling schemes

 \section{Indirect cooling schemes}

+We begin with a brief description of the principle of coherent coupling between motional modes.
+More details about this technique can be found in Ref.~\cite{hou2022coherent}.
 Consider a crystal composed of $N$ ions possessing 3$N$ harmonic oscillator normal modes~\cite{james1998quantum}, including a WCM at frequency $\omega_{w}$ along direction $i_w$ and a SCM at $\omega_{s}$ along $i_s$.
 We assume that the WCM and SCM can be coherently coupled by an exchange interaction of the form

 where $\hbar$ is the reduced Planck constant, $g_{w,s}$ is the coupling rate between the modes, and the creation and annihilation operators are respectively $\hat{w}^{\dag}, \hat{w}$ for the WCM and $\hat{s}^{\dag}, \hat{s}$ for the SCM.
 An exchange coupling of the desired form can be realized by using the trap electrodes to apply a time-dependent potential modulation